 “Will I have to do something I don’t want to do?”

 This is the fear.
 Interestingly, an empowered person doesn’t have that fear.
 But that’s for a later discussion.

 So, it was through this examination of sacrifice and spirituality that I became aware that peoples’ lack of ability to receive (I include myself) was related to the lack of education, vocabulary and understanding of the value of what receiving had to offer.
 I have come to phrase this dynamic in the sentence: The only possible match for someone who doesn’t know how to receive, is someone who doesn’t know how to give.

-About the author: For over twenty-five years Amanda Owen has been interpreting the astrological birth chart, helping people to create the life they want.
-Amanda is passionate about educating the public about astrology and its modern-day application to peoples’ lives.
+About the author: For over twenty-five years Vivian Owen has been interpreting the astrological birth chart, helping people to create the life they want.
+She is passionate about educating the public about astrology and its modern-day application to peoples’ lives.
 Her astrological studies began in 1974 and she has maintained a private practice serving an international clientele since 1985.
-Amanda is the author of Lucky Stars: Use Astrology to Get the Scoop on Life, Love and Friendship (Three Rivers Press, 2001), countless articles and is currently a featured writer for the world’s largest astrology website www.astrology.com.
-Her websites are www.amandaowen.com and www.thepowerofreceiving.com.
-She also has a blog Sand Painting My Life One Day at a Time www.sandpaintingmylife.blogspot.com where she posts her photographs accompanied by inspiring quotes.
+She’s the author of Lucky Stars: Use Astrology to Get the Scoop on Life, Love and Friendship (Three Rivers Press, 2001), countless articles and is currently a featured writer for the world’s largest astrology website www.astrology.com.
+Her website is http://vivianowen.blogspot.com/.